Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 4. Cover and proof the dough in the fridge overnight.

-5. Turn dough out onto parchment, add toppings, score and bake.
+5. Turn dough out onto a floured surface, reshape if needed, add toppings, score and bake.

 Baking schedule